-The San Blas aren’t for everyone!
-Despite receiving many visitors, the islands aren’t prepared to mass tourism, and will never be.
+The San Blas islands aren’t for everyone!
+Despite receiving many visitors, the islands aren’t prepared for mass tourism, and will never be.
 You’ll probably need to rough it up a bit, but that’s part of the adventure.

 Even if I only have one day?
 YES!
 It will be a very very long day, you’ll only be in the islands for a few hours and the experience won’t be nearly as good, but in our opinion, it’s still worth it – that’s how good the islands are!

-How long does it take to go from Panama City to San Blas?
+How long does it take to go from Panama City to the San Blas Islands?